DanielScholzde/StateMachine/README.md

 # StateMachine

-A tiny but powerful state machine powered by Coroutines.
+A tiny but powerful state machine powered by Kotlin Coroutines.

-For usage see [StateMachine](test/StateMachine.kt) and [StateMachine test](test/StateMachineTest.kt).
+For usage see example [StateMachine](test/StateMachine.kt) and [StateMachine test](test/StateMachineTest.kt).